mle-infrastructure/mle-logging/README.md

 # odict_keys(['num_epochs', 'num_updates', 'time_elapsed'])
 ```

-If an experiment is aborted, you can reload and continue the previous run via the `reload=True` option:
+If an experiment was aborted, you can reload and continue the previous run via the `reload=True` option:

 ```python
 log = MLELogger(time_to_track=['num_updates', 'num_epochs'],